kapawlak/128A_Remote/Site/lab3.md

 ** This is a critical concept that you understand before moving forward.
 Below are three questions.
 Read them and spend a few minutes trying to answer them for yourself.
 When you think you have the answers, click the link at the bottom to take you to the answers. **

-a.
-For an ideal fall (one that falls exactly like the kinematic equation describes), what should the value of $a$ in your fit be?
+1. For an ideal fall (one that falls exactly like the kinematic equation describes), what should the value of $a$ in your fit be?

-b.
-For drop like the ones in the video, where the ball is released from rest, what should the value of $b$ in your fit be?
+2. For drop like the ones in the video, where the ball is released from rest, what should the value of $b$ in your fit be?

-c.
-When the origin is defined at the release point of the ball, like it is in the video, what should the value of $c$ in your fit be?
+3. When the origin is defined at the release point of the ball, like it is in the video, what should the value of $c$ in your fit be?

 [Answers](https://docs.google.com/document/d/1xuPutEV_pWWWZYYmi8oLKV-G9F3q-pMSDv9B48brLp0)